sebholstein/angular-google-maps/packages/core/README.md

-Angular Google Maps Extensible (AGME) Core - Angular Google Maps components
+Angular Google Maps Extended (AGME) Core - Angular Google Maps components
 =========

 @agme/core contains solutions for the Google Maps JavaScript Core API.

-This is an extensible version that uses the @types from googlemaps rather than custom objects this allows it to be very extensible and makes it easier to add new features
+This is an extended version of AGM that adds new features that currently don't exist in AGM or havent been implemented.
+It also uses the google maps types instead of custom types.
+This allows for easier and faster paces development.
+This library is more strongly typed but less strict in testing.

 The sources for this package are in the [angular-google-maps](https://github.com/wdunn001/angular-google-maps) repository.
 Please file issues and pull requests against that repo.